tarirojaji/nft-art/README.md

 ### Nft Avatar Generator
-Creates 100+ NFT avatar in seconds using the canvas API
+Creates 100+ NFT avatars in seconds using the canvas API